DHTMLX/gantt-docs/data/desktop/auto_scheduling.md

 Auto Scheduling
 ===================

+{{pronote This functionality is available only in the PRO edition}}

 Starting from version 3.3, the library provides the **ext/dhtmlxgantt_auto_scheduling.js** extension that gives Gantt the ability to schedule tasks automatically depending on relations between them.